MicrosoftDocs/azure-docs/articles/mobile-services-javascript-backend-windows-store-dotnet-aad-graph-info.md

         }

-2. In MainPage.xaml.cs update the `AuthenticateAsync` method you implemented in the [Get Started with Authentication] tutorial to call the custom API to return additional information about the user from the AAD.
+3. In MainPage.xaml.cs, update the `AuthenticateAsync` method you implemented in the [Get Started with Authentication] tutorial to call the custom API to return additional information about the user from the AAD.

         private async System.Threading.Tasks.Task AuthenticateAsync()
         {